-AT GALA DINNER
+THOUSANDS RAISED AT GALA EVENT

 Mrs Clough told guests: "It has been a wonderful evening.
 You have worked so hard and I'd like to thank everyone who has been involved in helping to raise money.
 I'm sure we'll get there.
 Thank you all so much."
 The event was sponsored by the then owner of Nottingham Forest, Nigel Doughty.

 Said Robertson: "Brian Clough was an absolute legend.
 He was a great manager to play for.
 A statue would be a fitting tribute."
 McGovern, who played for Clough at Derby, Leeds and Forest added: "Brian Clough was an incredible man and an incredible manager."

 Good luck messages for the evening were also received from Forest hero Stuart Pearce, Bolton boss Sam Allardyce and Match of the Day's Gary Lineker.
 The special guest speaker for the evening was Forest legend and former Cloughie player Duncan McKenzie.
 Laughter filled the Ballroom as McKenzie told some of the stories from his career.